20 February 2013 at 12.03pm | Comment on this article

 Paule also spoke about how she got into lighting design: ‘I love the technical side of things, which for many [lighting designers] is our way in.
 I love climbing ladders and changing gels and playing with light but I also found I really loved what you can do with light in a theatre.’

 As well as Royal Opera productions such as Die Zauberflöte, Faust and Le nozze di Figaro, Paule has also designed for a host of other opera companies and theatres.
-She lit the stage show of War Horse for the National Theatre (and subsequent West End transfer and international tour) and recently worked on a new production of Les Misérables.
+She lit the stage show of War Horse for the National Theatre (and subsequent West End transfer and international tour) and has worked on a new production of Les Misérables.